DroidZed/winkerberos-typed/README.md

 It only includes a stub file (AI generated from the help(winkerberos) command) which improves the devloper experience.

-PS: This alone won't do anything on its own.
+PS: This package won't do anything on its own.
 You need the [original](https://github.com/mongodb/winkerberos/) for the full experience.

 ## Table of Contents